atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 Shellcodes: No Result
 ```

 Okay, good enough.
 Most of these seem pretty old (MS10-087, MS14-017, Microsoft Word 2007...), but the first one sounds better.
 And also it's available in Metasploit, which is great if you are a script kiddie like me!
-A quick inspection of the exploit file with `searchsploit -x 41934` reveals the CVE field (`2017-0199`), which apart from looking more recent is a fantastic field for searching in Metasploit.
+A quick inspection of the exploit file with `searchsploit -x 41934` reveals the CVE field (`2017-0199`) which, apart from looking more recent, is a fantastic field for searching in Metasploit.
 Let's give it a try:

 ```
 # msfdb run